 If, after investigating, the Proctors decide that there is no case to answer, or it is not appropriate to proceed, the student(s) will be informed in writing and the matter will be closed.
 If, however, the Proctors consider that there is a case to answer, that a breach has occurred and that the student(s) responsible have been identified, and that it is fair, just and reasonable to do so, the Proctors will then confirm with each student whether they or the SDP will deal with the matter.

 The body responsible for adjudicating disciplinary cases differs according to the nature and seriousness of the alleged breach.

 The student always has the following rights:

-- to know in advance of any hearings or interview when, where and in relation to what Statute or regulation they are accused of committing a breach
+- to know in advance of any hearings or interview, and when, where and in relation to what statute or regulation, and clause(s), the alleged breach occurred

 - to know the evidence against them in advance of any disciplinary hearing